symeig/zle-cpp/README.md

 ZLE can be installed directly on your machine using the included cmake file, and requires [MPLAPACK](https://github.com/nakatamaho/mplapack) as an installed library on the system.

-This repository also has a Dockerized environment available for getting running quickly which will have both MPLAPACK and ZLE installed.
+This repository also has a Dockerized environment available for getting running quickly which will have both MPLAPACK and ZLE available inside.

 1. Ensure you have [Docker](https://www.docker.com/products/docker-desktop/) installed on your system.